5 tips for measuring marketing effectiveness across the funnel

 At this point, you know that a full-funnel approach to Amazon Advertising can be a powerful framework for growing your business on Amazon.
-Not only does a full-funnel strategy make sense in the context of today’s omni-channel journey, but advertisers who take a full-funnel approach also see better results across the funnel—from awareness to consideration to conversion.
+Not only does a full-funnel strategy make sense in the context of today’s omni-channel journey, but advertisers who take a full-funnel approach also see better results across the marketing funnel—from brand awareness to consideration to conversion.

 Amazon Advertising is uniquely positioned as a full-funnel solutions provider because we reach customers throughout their daily lives, with products that deliver unique reach and relevance—and we give the depth and breadth of insights you need to continually refine and optimize your campaigns.